TalkeenAhmadNomani/Supply-chain--AI/README.md

 ✅ No manual data entry — full automation

-🛠️ Tech Stack
+## Tech Stack
 Tool	Purpose
 n8n	No-code automation tool to fetch and parse emails Supabase	Cloud-hosted PostgreSQL database
-Quadratic AI	AI chat interface for analysis & reporting JSON	Intermediate data format between tools
+Quadratic AI	AI chat interface for analysis & reporting JSON	Intermediate data format between toolsUse Case: Supply Chain Intelligence

+## This project is designed for teams that want to:

+Track and analyze order fulfillment, inventory status, supplier lead times, and more

+Enable non-technical stakeholders to interact with data using natural language

+Replace manual data entry and dashboard generation with real-time, AI-powered insights